Nicolaus Mulerius

 Nicolaus Mulerius (25 December 1564, Bruges – 5 September 1630, Groningen) was a professor of medicine and mathematics at the University of Groningen.

 Education and career

 Mulerius was born Nicolaas Des Muliers, son of Pierre Des Muliers and Claudia Le Vettre.
 He grew up in Bruges, where he was taught by Jacobus Cruquius, among others.
 Mulerius first studied Philology, Philosophy and Theology and from 1582 he also studied Medicine and Mathematics at the University of Leiden, where Lipsius, Vulcanius, Snellius and Heurnius were teachers.
-In 1589 he married Christina Six and set up practice for 13 years in Harlingen.
-In 1603 he became leading physician in Groningen, in 1608 he took the position as school master of the Leeuwarden gymnasium.
-From 1614 he was professor in medicine and mathematics at the Groningen University.
+In 1589, he married Christina Six and set up practice for 13 years in Harlingen.
+In 1603, he became the leading physician in Groningen, in 1608 he took the position of school master of the Leeuwarden gymnasium.
+From 1614 he was professor of medicine and mathematics at the Groningen University.
 From 1619 – 1621 and 1626 – 1630, he was in charge of the library of the University of Groningen.